pinga-lab/paper-template/README.md

 3. Download the `cookiecuter.json` configuration file from this repository to the current directory
 4. Edit the file to reflect your project
-5. Generate your project folder by running `cookiecutter . --no-input` (we'll refer to it as `sample-paper`)
+5. Generate your project folder from the template by running `cookiecutter gh:pinga-lab/paper-template --no-input` (we'll refer to it as `sample-paper`)
 6. Enter the folder and start a git repository:

         cd sample-paper